 It's often easiest to begin weaning when your child initiates the process — which might be sooner or later than you expect.

 Weaning often begins naturally at about age 6 months, when solid foods are typically introduced.
 Some babies begin to gradually transition from breast milk and seek other forms of nutrition and comfort closer to age 1.
 Others might not initiate weaning until their toddler years, when they become less willing to sit still during breast-feeding.

-How long you breast-feed is up to you and your baby.
+How long you breast-feed is up to you and your child.
 If loved ones — and even strangers — share their opinions about when to wean, remind them that the decision is yours.
 Try not to worry about what other people think.
 Instead, trust your instincts.

 - Your guide to breastfeeding.
 Office on Women's Health. http://www.womenshealth.gov/publications/our-publications/breastfeeding-guide/.
-Accessed March 19, 2015.
+Accessed Jan.
+3, 2020.

-- Breastfeeding and the use of human milk.
-Academy of Pediatrics Policy. http://aappolicy.aappublications.org.
-Accessed March 19, 2015.
+- Johnston M, et al. Breastfeeding and the use of human milk.
+Pediatrics.
+2012; doi:10.1542/peds.2011-3552.

-- Gabbe SG, et al. Lactation and breastfeeding.
+- Gabbe SG, et al., eds.
+Lactation and breastfeeding.
 In: Obstetrics: Normal and Problem Pregnancies.
-6th ed.
-Philadelphia, Pa.: Saunders Elsevier; 2012. http://www.clinicalkey.com.
-Accessed March 19, 2015.
+7th ed.
+Elsevier; 2017. https://www.clinicalkey.com.
+Accessed Jan.
+7, 2020.

-- Younger Meek J, et al. Breastfeeding beyond infancy.
-In: New Mother's Guide to Breastfeeding.
-2nd ed.
-New York, N.Y.: Bantam Books; 2011.
+- Meek JY, ed.
+Breastfeeding beyond infancy.
+In: The American Academy of Pediatrics New Mother's Guide to Breastfeeding.
+3rd ed.
+Bantam Books; 2017.